lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 entered the second round of National Olympiad in Informatics in Provinces in Guangdong, achieve scored like top 300 in the Guangdong province.
 I felt aggrieved that not only my achievement in competition couldn't let me enter the expected schools, but also that my scores in college entrance exam are not good as expected.

+So I finally broke up with this school system in 2014 and I choosed to leave the place which couldn't give what I expect to work in a startup without finishing my bachelor education.
+No matter how my parents stopped me at that time.

 I talked with some high school students.
 They had same mind state.
 This feel of psychological gap was quite normal.
 That my life entered this trap of proving myself to get the expected result.
 My brain circuit was totally controlled by it.
 I became afraid of failure and cared more and more about my success instead of objective world, including those objective knowledge.
 I became self-centered because it seems no matter how hard I try, I just couldn't survive.
 I became a robot to listen to learning materials every minute of the awaking time.
 And if I got the success I want, I became too happy.
 And when I couldn't get the success I want, I became quite upset.